WeaselGames/godot_luaAPI_docs/docs/examples/objects.md

 ## Controlling access to fields and methods
 !!! info "In the background..."
 	In order to call functions and get values from the object we assign the mt_Object metatable to it.
 This is a custom metatable we defined for Objects.
 This allows for methods to be called on the object, values to be get/set on the Object and much more.
-### lua_fields
+### With the default object metatable
 By default every field and method is available to Lua.
 You can limit what Lua has access to by defining either the `lua_fields()` method, which must return an Array of the names of fields/methods.
-By default this array is treated as a blacklist of blocked methos.
-If you set [permissive](../classes/lua_api.md#permissive-bool) to true, it will be treated as a whitelist.
-The other way to limit access is by defining the `__index()` method, which takes reference to the [LuaAPI](../classes/lua_api.md) and a string of the field being requested by Lua.
+By default this array is treated as a blacklist of methos.
+If you set [permissive](../classes/lua_default_object_metatable.md#permissive-bool) to `false`, it will be treated as a whitelist instead.
+The other way to limit access is by defining the `__index()` method, which takes reference to the [LuaAPI](../classes/lua_api.md) object and a string of the field being requested by Lua.
 You can then return any value you please to lua.

+This is all made possible by the [LuaDefaultObjectMetatable](../classes/lua_default_object_metatable.md) assigned to the `object_metatable` field on the [LuaAPI](../classes/lua_api.md) object by default.
+For even more control, you can define your own object metatable.
+See the [LuaObjectMetatable](../classes/lua_object_metatable.md) class.

 Below is an example of passing a Object to Lua:
 ```gdscript linenums="1"